Sean Couturier: Player profile

 In the first part of his NHL career, Couturier was valued by the Flyers more for his defensive capabilities than for his point production.
 His reputation as a defensive forward began as a rookie in the 2012 playoffs, when his primary focus was to deflect Evgeni Malkin.
 Couturier's offensive ability only truly broke out in the 2017–18 season, when he was placed on the top line alongside Claude Giroux and Jakub Voráček.
 Since then, he has been a consistent point scorer for the Flyers, particularly on even-strength plays, and he has led all Flyers forwards in average minutes of play per game since 2017.
 Couturier's average time on ice dropped below 20 minutes in the 2019–20 season, as new head coach Alain Vigneault emphasized not overextending the Flyers' top scorers, but he continued to register above 2 points per 60 minutes of play.

 Personal life

-Sean Couturier was named after Sean Whyte, his father's first professional hockey roommate.
+Couturier was named after Sean Whyte, his father's first professional ice hockey roommate.
 He was given the middle name "Gerald" after his grandfather Gerald Couturier, a Quebec police officer who died several years before Couturier was born.
-Because he was born in the United States to Canadian parents, Couturier holds dual citizenship between the US and Canada.
+Because he was born in the United States to Canadian parents, Couturier holds dual citizenship of the United States and Canada.

-Couturier married his wife, Laurence Dionne, in June 2019.
-In 2020, the pair purchased a house in Haddonfield, New Jersey, for when Couturier's wife successfully acquires her green card.
-Their first child, Ella, was born on July 23, 2020.
+Couturier and his wife, Laurence Dionne, were married in June 2019.
+In 2020, they purchased a house in Haddonfield, New Jersey, for when Couturier's wife successfully acquires her green card.
+Couturier and his wife have two children.

-The street outside of the K. C. Irving Regional Centre, the home arena for the Acadie-Bathurst Titan, was renamed "Sean Couturier Avenue" in 2016.
+The street outside of the K. C. Irving Regional Centre, the home arena for the Acadie–Bathurst Titan of the Quebec Maritimes Junior Hockey League (QMJHL), was renamed "Sean Couturier Avenue" in 2016.
 Couturier's father has been general manager for the Titan since 2005, and Couturier became a minority owner of the team in 2013.